-RtI teams will review (Tier 1 meetings) the screening data and identify students in need of additional support through Tier 2 intervention.
-For those students that meet benchmark standards, they will continue to remain at Tier 1 and their progress monitored at the next benchmark assessment.
-While receiving intervention at Tier 2, a student's progress will be monitored by the RtI team to determine if progress is being made adequately.
-If a student is not progressing and the intervention(s) has been implemented as designed, the studentwill be referred to the Collaborative Problem Solving (CPS).
+- RtI teams review (Tier 1 meetings) the screening data and identify students in need of additional support through Tier 2 intervention.
+For those students that meet benchmark standards, they will continue to remain at Tier 1 and their progress monitored at the next benchmark assessment. - While receiving intervention at Tier 2, a student's progress will be monitored by the RtI team to determine if progress is being made adequately.
+If a student is not progressing and the intervention(s) has been implemented as designed, the student will be referred to the School Support Team (SST).